-Reservations: Not necessary, but recommended for busy days like weekends or the autumn color season
+Reservations: Not required, but recommended for busy days like weekends or the autumn color season

 Tree Tree Ishinomaki

 This contemporary kokeshi studio is the creator of “ishinomaki kokeshi,” a recently invented style with sea-inspired motifs painted in red and blue.
 It also produces ingenious pop-culture inspired ones.
-Intensive 60 to 90-minute kokeshi painting workshops with the artisan himself, Mr. Hayashi, teach participants how paint kokeshi both freehand and on a spinning lathe.
+Intensive 60 to 90-minute kokeshi painting workshops with the artisan himself, Mr. Hayashi, teach participants how paint kokeshi both freehand and on a spinning lathe (see Tour section below)

 Fee: ¥2,500 per person (or ¥2,000 per person for groups of 3–6 people)

 The Zao Kokeshi Museum near Togatta Onsen houses the largest collection of kokeshi in Japan!
 Visitors here can also try their hand at painting an original kokeshi under the guidance of a local artisan.